UbiquityRobotics/learn/software_reference/software_reference.md

 `bus_server.py` is the interface between ROS and the micro controller on Loki robots.
 It subscribes to motor commands and publishes odometry and sonar range messages.
+-->

 ### fiducial\_follow follow.py

 [Documentation](https://github.com/UbiquityRobotics/demos/blob/master/fiducial_follow/README.md)

-`follow.py` is node that receives the position of fiducial markers in an image stream from `aruco_detect` and issues motor commands for the robot to follow a particular marker.
+`follow.py` receives the position of fiducial markers in an image stream from `aruco_detect` and issues motor commands for the robot to follow a particular marker.